Afourcat/remoteheader/README.md

-# nvim-example-lua-plugin
+# Remote Header

-This is a simple Neovim plugin to print stuff when `nvim` is starting up.
+Dead simple plugin to fetch header over the internet.

+## Required

+You need curl installed to make the plugin work.

 ## Installation